jonbnewman/mobx-store-provider/docs/local-state.md

 ## Example

-For local or ephemeral state, it is recommended to define the `store` next to the component it will be used in:
+For local or ephemeral state, it is recommended to define the `store` next to (or at least in the same directory as) the component it will be used in:

 ```javascript
 import React from "react";